The Sewing Initiative

 In 2020, the program expanded into a mini-enterprise, Creacion Arte de los Manos, headed by seven of its most qualified and skilled seamstresses.
 Today, they receive and fulfil orders, responding to local demand.

-Pure Art has also partnered with a co-op of 19 Shipibo artisans located 3 hours from Pucallpa along the Amazon Region’s Ucayali River.
+The Pure Art Boutique has also partnered with a co-op of 19 Shipibo artisans located 3 hours from Pucallpa along the Amazon Region’s Ucayali River.
 The Foundation has provided 5 sewing machines to the co-op and works side by side with the artisans, producing traditional embroidered pieces and açai bead jewelry.